Texas grand jury does not indict policeman for fatal shooting of Mexican

-Ruben Garcia Villalpando, a married father of four, was shot twice in the chest on the side of a highway in February by Grapevine police officer Robert Clark after a brief car chase.
+Ruben Garcia Villalpando, a married father of four, was shot twice in the chest on the side of a highway in February by Grapevine police officer Robert Clark.
+The shooting occurred following a brief car chase.

-Along with announcing the grand jury's decision, prosecutors also released a police dashcam video of the incident, which showed Villalpando raising his hands as he walked unsteadily toward Clark, who repeatedly asked him to stop.
+Along with announcing the grand jury's decision, prosecutors on Monday also released a police dashcam video clip of the incident, which showed Villalpando raising his hands above his head as he walked unsteadily toward Clark, who repeatedly asked him to stop.

 Villalpando was intoxicated at the time, the medical examiner's autopsy report said.